Fading Light and Sluggish Flight:

 …participants only reported dreams if they also reported a loss of volitional control, whatever the sleep-onset stage, which is noteworthy because loss of volitional control appears to be another condition necessary for dreaming to occur (p.
 170) (italics added)

 If we substitute Muldoon’s concept of “active will” for “volition” in the above statement, then Foulkes and Domhoff align fully with the idea that intention—as we usually think of it —disrupts the dreaming process, or DN.
 However, in time we may come to see that what some people refer to as “high lucidity” could be an expression of FOA, and that “low lucidity” could be an expression of RIA, which instead of overriding the autonomous aspects of the DA, adjusts to its requirements and enters more fully into a relationship with it.
-It may be that the ideal form of lucidity is a hybrid state that combines the somewhat automated and situated aspect of the default network while bringing certain “facts” of non-situated awareness into the complete experience of the dream ego.
+Given that Schredl and Erlacher (2004) have found that frequent lucidity correlates with an openness to, and absorbtion in one’s experience, it is possible that RIA may represent the more natural expression of lucidity.
+Or lucidity may interact with personality styles, as suggested by Filevich, Dresler, Brick, & Kuhn (2015) thus producing a more complex picture of lucidity.
+Or further, it may be that the ideal form of lucidity could be a hybrid state that combines the somewhat immersive qualities of RIA with certain waking or nonsituated facts that seem more aligned with the distancing, or dissociated stance of FOA.
 For instance, instead of awakening, and wondering why I didn’t realize that my father was actually deceased as I spoke with him, I might consider that my belief in his actual presence could have served a different priority—to be fully present for, and immersed in the encounter while simultaneously lucid and able to reflect on what I want to say in that unique and fleeting moment.

-In summary, I believe that a variety of phenomenological features of LDs indicates that the observer shifts back and forth from two distinct modes of awareness, each of which has its strengths and weaknesses in both waking and dreams.
-By observing the consequences of these two modes of awareness interacting with dream phenomenology within the lucid state, we may arrive at a more sophisticated view of what constitutes an ideal state of lucid awareness—one that aligns itself more fully with the integrity of the spontaneous dream.
+In summary, a variety of phenomenological features of LDs indicates that the dream ego may express two modes of awareness, each of which has its strengths and weaknesses in both waking and dreams, even though RIA may represent the superior mode for achieving positive relational outcomes in the lucid state.
+By observing the consequences of these modes of awareness interacting with dream phenomenology within the lucid state, we may arrive at a more sophisticated view of what constitutes an ideal or balanced of cognitive style that aligns itself more fully with the integrity of the spontaneous dream.

 Domhoff, W. (2017) Seven surprising discoveries that changed my thinking about dreams.